fleschutz/SI-math/README.md

 ---------------
 * Contributions, suggestions, and improvements are welcome!
 * Open an Issue if you encounter bugs or have feature ideas.
-* Create a Pull Request if you'd like to improve a script.
+* Create a Pull Request if you'd like to improve something.

 📜 License & Copyright